The following are frequently asked questions about massage therapy and about the Therapeutic Massage program at AACC.

 What is the minimum massage training I need to practice in Maryland?

-Maryland requires 600 hours of training (including 100 hours of Anatomy and Physiology) from an approved school and passing a board approved licensing exam (MBLEx).
-Anne Arundel Community College's certificate or degree programs satisfy the requirements to sit for this exam and apply to become a massage professional in Maryland.
+Maryland requires 600 hours of training (including 100 hours of Anatomy and Physiology) from an approved school and passing a board-approved licensing exam (MBLEx).
+Both Anne Arundel Community College's certificate and degree programs satisfy the requirements to sit for this exam and apply to become a massage professional in Maryland.

 How have AACC graduates from the Therapeutic Massage Program performed on the licensing exam?

 AACC massage program graduates have enjoyed one of the highest pass rates in Maryland as well as nationally.

 How can I find out exactly what Maryland's regulations are?

 How fast can I get my massage training at AACC?

 There are three consecutive semesters of bodywork (“hands-on”) training (MAS 110, MAS 111/MAS 120 and MAS 113/ MAS 121) after the initial 1-credit-hour MAS 100.
 There is one semester of biology (BIO 230), one semester of kinesiology (MAS 117) and one semester of business (MAS 118).
 Students can complete the certificate program in 11 to 18 months, depending on the cohort in which they take classes.

 Are classes offered evenings as well as during the days?